HelgeKrueger/bovine/README.md

 can be used to create new users including public/private keys.

-### bovine_admin and bovine_admin_webapp
+### buffalo

-This provides an user interface to interact with the instance.
-Basically, it provides a view of the inbox and allows one to empty it, write replies, and compose new posts.
-The formatting uses markdown.
+Buffalo is an attempt at writing a webapp able to interact with bovine through ActivityPub Client to Server.

-Note: it is assumed that bovine_admin runs on the same server as bovine_blog, and the resulting service is port forwarded to port 8000 using ssh.
-See `server.js` for details.
+It uses ReactJS for frontend management and JSX to give the code some kind of structure.
+Data is stored client side using dexie.js.